 I read this book two ways.
 The first involves the way people, self-regarding as always, tend to see their own affairs reflected in the world around them.
-The world of the house seems to be an actual physical manifestation of human thought over millennia.
-The house judges those within it through the action of natural events, rewarding those it favours and punishing those it doesn’t, mostly through the action of floods.
-This reflects the way many societies have viewed nature involving itself with their affairs.
+The house appears to judge those within it through the action of natural events, rewarding those it favours and punishing those it doesn’t, mostly through the occurance of floods.
+This reflects the way many societies have viewed nature.
 The ancient Egyptian civilisation, for example, had priests whose job it was to intercede with the gods to make sure the Nile flooded regularly and replenished the soil.

 From this point of view I thought the scenario of Piranesi, an entire world built as a reflection of humanity’s doings, was as silly as expecting Egyptian priests to really control flooding with their prayers.